keli559/Ekman-transport-a-trigger-of-interannual-extreme-formation-rates-of-Eighteen-Degree-Water/README.md

 The weak EDW renewal corresponds with high pressure in our domain of analysis.
 The pattern resembles an NAO+.

-How about other variables, such as THE air-sea surface heat loss?
+How about other variables, such as the air-sea surface heat loss?